pytorch/xla/docs/spmd.md

     if chkpt_mgr.save_async(step, state_dict):
         print(f'Checkpoint taken at step {step}')
 ```

+##### Restoring Optimizer State

+In distributed checkpointing, the state_dicts are loaded in-place, and only the
+required shards of the checkpoint are loaded.
+Since optimizer states are lazily
+created, the state isn't present until the first `optimizer.step` call, and
+attempts to load an unprimed optimizer will fail.

+The utility method `prime_optimizer` is provided for this: it runs a fake train
+step by setting all gradients to zero and calling `optimizer.step`. *This is a
+destructive method and will touch both model parameters and optimizer state*,
+so it should only be called just prior to restoration.

 ### Process Groups
 To use `torch.distributed` APIs such as distributed checkpointing, a process